-Georgia vs. High-Performing states
+Georgia vs. High-Performing States

-None of the high performing states in this preliminary report use letter grades to rate school performance.
-Massachusetts use a five level scale (Level 1 is the highest performing and Level 5 is the lowest performing).
-An A schools needs 75 or higher on cumulative performance index.
+None of the high-performing states in this preliminary report use letter grades to rate school performance.
+Massachusetts uses a five-level scale (Level 1 is the highest performing and Level 5 is the lowest performing).
+An A school needs 75 or higher on the cumulative performance index.
 If this was analogous to a letter grade rating system, it would be less stringent than Georgia.